Concrete slump test: Other tests

 Another way of determining slump is to use an automated slump meter.
 Sensors and controls enable the meters to measure and display slump.
 Their reliability has by now earned them acceptance in various standard codes such as ASTM International.
-Some automated slump meters, such as the one by Verifi also can add water to the concrete mix in the delivery truck while in transit.
+Some automated slump meters can add water to the concrete mix in the delivery truck while in transit.
 In 2013 ASTM C94/C94M was revised to allow water additions during transit for trucks equipped with automated slump monitoring and measurement systems.